When did guilt become an ingredient?

 “Girly” colours and frilly typeface?

-Yep, there’s no doubt these are for the ladies, like the snack equivalent of the pastel-drenched cover of a “chick-lit” novel (that’s a rant for another day).
+There’s no doubt these are for the ladies, like the snack equivalent of the pastel-drenched cover of a “chick-lit” novel (that’s a rant for another day).

 Shouting loudly about their tiny calorie content?

-The name itself is hugely problematic.
 “Skinny” can’t refer to the bar itself, that doesn’t make any sense.
 So it must be there referencing a lifestyle, a goal, a good thing.
 Of course we are all different shapes and sizes, which is a wonderful thing, and being very slim is just one body type on a vast spectrum.
 But if “skinny” isn’t your default setting, branding like this suggests that it should be and that these bars will help you get there.

 However, it’s not even the lazy name of the bar that made me take the photos.